Ceilometer: Laser ceilometer

 where c is the light speed in the air.

 In this way, each pulse of laser light results in a vertical profile of aerosol concentration within the atmosphere.
 Generally, many individual profiles will be averaged together in order to increase the signal-to-noise ratio and average profiles are reported on a time scale of seconds.
 The presence of clouds or water droplets leads to a very strong return signal compared to background levels, which allows for cloud heights to be easily identified.

 Since the instrument will note any returns, it is possible to locate any faint layer where it occurs, additionally to the cloud's base, by looking at the whole pattern of returned energy.
 Furthermore, the rate at which diffusion happens can be noted by the diminishing part returned to the ceilometer in clear air, giving the coefficient of extinction of the light signal.
 Using these data could give the vertical visibility and the possible concentration of air pollutants.
 This has been developed in research and could be applied for operational purpose.

 In New Zealand, MetService operates a network of laser ceilometers for cloud base measurements at commercial airports.
 These sensors are also used to map volcanic ash clouds to allow commercial air traffic to avoid damage caused by ash.
 The movement of volcanic ash has also been tracked from areas such as Iceland.

-Examination of the behavior of ceilometers under various cloud-cover conditions have led to the improvement of algorithms to avoid false readings.
+Examination of the behavior of ceilometers under various cloud-cover conditions has led to the improvement of algorithms to avoid false readings.
 Accuracy of measurement can be impacted by the limited vertical range and areal extent of a ceilometer's area of observation.

 A common use of ceilometers is to monitor the cloud ceiling for airports.

 A study group from Montreal, Canada in 2013 recommended that ceilometers should be installed "close to the landing threshold" for aerodromes with precision approach runways, but also considered their location "at the middle marker or at an equivalent distance" to be acceptable.